dinhkt/efficient-serving-system/README.md

 ## Efficient Deep Learning multi-model scheduling and serving for multi-GPU system with resources provisioning

 Sharing multiple inference processes of DL models on a GPU usually leads to unpredictable inference time of each model inference.
-The purpose of this project is to schedule the models inference processes on a multi-GPU system based on client requests and provision a GPU thread limit for each process so that the inference process of each model has least interference with each other.
+The purpose of this project is to schedule the DL models inference processes on a multi-GPU system and provision a GPU usage theshold for each process so that the inference process of each model has least interference with each other.

 This work leverages NVIDIA MPS: https://docs.nvidia.com/deploy/mps/index.html.
-MPS supports limited execution resource provisioning, or in the other words, the client contexts can be set to only use a portion of the available threads.
-The experiments show that, with proper provisioning settings for each model on a GPU, the execution of each model doesn't interfere with the others when co-running.
+MPS supports limited execution resource provisioning, or in the other words, the client contexts can be set to only use a portion of the available GPU threads.
+Experiments show that, with proper provisioning settings for each MPI process on a GPU, the execution of each model doesn't has much interference with the others when co-running.

 This project uses Crow(https://github.com/CrowCpp/Crow) for creating the HTTP web services to handle client requests.